Citations Crash Course

 Specifically, this cite walks you through Chicago citations: https://owl.purdue.edu/owl/research_and_citation/chicago_manual_17th_edition/cmos_formatting_and_style_guide/cmos_nb_sample_paper.html

-To generate citations, websites like Easy Bib and Citation Machine are awesome (they don't do everything, but they might be just what you need.
+To generate citations, the free versions of websites like Easy Bib and Citation Machine are awesome (they don't do everything, but they might be just what you need).

 Easy Bib: https://www.easybib.com/